steveklabnik/jujutsu-tutorial/src/hello-world/recap.md

 4. We can look at our work with `jj st`.
 5. When we're done, we can start our next change with `jj new`.

-Finally, we can review our repository's contents with `jj log`.
+Finally, we can review our repository's contents with `jj log`, and look at what any individual change actually does with `jj diff` and `jj show`.

 Steps 3 and 5 are common enough together that there's a shorthand for them:
 `jj commit -m "message"` describes the current change and then starts a new one